A new dog exercise facility has been created at Wood Green Animal Shelter.

 O’ Connell continued: ‘’This area will have a significantly positive impact, particularly for dogs suffering with stress and anxiety, allowing them the time to bond with staff and enjoy an enriched and calm environment that will increase their wellbeing.’’

-Jon Stump, Finance Director at Mick George Ltd: ‘’Over the years we have given support to various groups that have improved the welfare of animals, natural habitats and conservation areas, as we recognise the joy that each of these things bring to our local communities.
+Jon Stump, Joint CEO at the Mick George Group: ‘’Over the years we have given support to various groups that have improved the welfare of animals, natural habitats and conservation areas, as we recognise the joy that each of these things bring to our local communities.
 We’re sure that will be no different on this occasion.’’

 Stump continued: ‘’The dog exercise area will complement the modern facilities already offered at Wood Green Animal Shelter, further reinforcing their status as one of the largest animal rehoming centres in Europe.
 We are fortunate to have such expertise on our doorsteps.’’